sperrgebiet/FS19_VehicleExplorer/README.md

 * ~~The actual 'tab order' of vehicles is not changed~~ -> Workaround available
 * Metric measuring units are used
 * Max of three columns.
 If you've more vehicles (which would be insane anyways ;) , just disable the display of brand name etc
+* Crane order doesn't get saved/restored yet.
+These get saved in the items.xml, and the save/load methods are different.

 ### Incompatible Mods